Seneca Inheritance Tax Service

-IHT portfolios are high-risk so should only form part of a balanced portfolio and you should not invest money you cannot afford to lose.
-They also tend to be illiquid and hard to sell and value.
+The IHT service contains assets that are high risk and should only form part of a balanced portfolio, you should not invest money you cannot afford to lose.
+The service invests in illiquid assets which may be hard to sell or value.
 Before you invest, please carefully read the Risks and Commitments and the offer documents to ensure you fully understand the risks.

 Tax rules can change and benefits depend on circumstances.
 Eligibility for BPR is assessed at the date of death and will depend on the companies in the portfolio remaining qualifying.
 Broadly speaking, you will need to have held a BPR qualifying stock for at least two years and still hold it on death to qualify.

-|Full initial charge||5%|
+|Full initial charge||3%|

-|Wealth Club initial saving||0.5%|
+|Wealth Club initial saving||1%|

-|Net initial charge through Wealth Club||4.5%|
+|Net initial charge through Wealth Club||2%|

-|Annual management charge||1% plus VAT|
+|Annual management charge||—|

 See example of the total charges over 5 years

-Wealth Club aims to make it easier for experienced investors to find information on – and apply for – tax-efficient investments.
-You should base your investment decision on the provider's documents and ensure you have read and fully understand them before investing.
-This review is a marketing communication.
-It is not advice or a personal or research recommendation to buy the investment mentioned.
+Wealth Club aims to make it easier for experienced investors to find information on – and apply for – investments.
+You should base your investment decision on the offer documents and ensure you have read and fully understand them before investing.
+The information on this webpage is a marketing communication.
+It is not advice or a personal or research recommendation to buy any of the investments mentioned, nor does it include any opinion as to the present or future value or price of these investments.
 It does not satisfy legal requirements promoting investment research independence and is thus not subject to prohibitions on dealing ahead of its dissemination.

 - Portfolio size

-- £25.0 million
+- £31.5 million